ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-2-constructors.rst

     World world2 = new World(300,400); // creates a 300x400 world

 .. note::

-   The turtle world does not use the cartesian coordinate system.
-The top left corner is (0,0), x increases to the right, and y increases towards the bottom of the page.
+   The turtle world does not use the Cartesian coordinate system with (0,0) in in the middle the screen.
+Instead, (0,0) is at the top left corner of the screen and x increases to the right and y increases towards the bottom of the screen.

+   Most computer graphics systems use this coordinate system which is a carry over from before computers could display graphics.
+When computer displays were text based and mostly made by people using left-to-right, top-to-bottom languages like English, it made sense to have the first character appear at the top left and then count columns to the right and lines down.

 .. figure:: Figures/coords.png
     :width: 200px